EMERGING MARKETS-Latam stocks, FX outperform emerging market peers

 "While there is some evidence of improvement in underlying fundamentals, be it the regionalisation of trade benefiting Mexico or buoyant commodity markets benefiting Brazil, these markets remain dynamic and uncertain," said Charles Sunnucks, emerging markets analyst at Oldfield Partners.

-"However, what has changed is the dramatically different valuation landscape – not just the extent that valuations are lower, but also the noticeable dichotomy between some of the growth stocks versus the deeply overlooked value names."

-Brazil's Bovespa index .BVSP erased all its early gains as losses in banking stocks offset the jump in energy and material stocks.
+Brazil's Bovespa index .BVSP pared some of its early gains as losses in banking stocks offset the jump in energy and material stocks.
 The Brazilian real BRL= rose 0.2% against the dollar.

 Brazil and Argentina aim for greater economic integration, including the development of a common currency, Brazilian President Luiz Inacio Lula da Silva and Argentine leader Alberto Fernandez said in a joint article they penned.

-"Markets are likely to be unimpressed by the news on a combined currency, not least because it will takes years to implement, if it's implemented at all," said Kimberley Sperrfechter, emerging markets economist at Capital Economics.

-Top copper producer Chile's peso CLP= added 0.4%, tracking firm prices of the red metal on improving prospects for demand in top consumer China, low inventories and a weaker dollar.
+Top copper producer Chile's peso CLP= added 0.6%, tracking firm prices of the red metal on improving prospects for demand in top consumer China.

 Chile's central bank is expected to keep the benchmark interest rate at 11.25% at its January meeting later this week, a Reuters poll of traders showed, before an easing cycle that would take rates to 6.5% within 12 months.